-Description: This parameter enables the database administrator to either allow SECUREFILE LOBs to be created (PERMITTED), disallow SECUREFILE LOBs from being created going forward (NEVER), force all LOBs created going forward to be SECUREFILE LOBs (FORCE), attempt to create SECUREFILE LOBs but fall back to BASICFILE LOBs (ALWAYS), or disallow SECUREFILE LOBs and ignore any errors that would otherwise be caused by forcing BASICFILE LOBs with SECUREFILE options (IGNORE).
+The db_securefile parameter enables the database administrator to either allow SecureFiles LOBs to be created (PERMITTED), disallow SecureFiles LOBs from being created in the future (NEVER), attempt to create SecureFiles LOBs but fall back to BasicFiles LOBs (ALWAYS), or disallow SecureFiles LOBs and ignore any errors that would otherwise be caused by forcing BasicFiles LOBs with SecureFiles LOBs options (IGNORE).

-If NEVER is specified, any LOBs that are specified as SECUREFILE LOBs are created as BASICFILE LOBs.
-All SECUREFILE specific storage options and features (for example, compress, encrypt, deduplicate) will throw an exception.
-The BASICFILE LOB defaults are used for storage options not specified.
+If NEVER is specified, any LOBs that are specified as SecureFiles LOBs are created as BasicFiles LOBs.
+All SecureFiles LOB- specific storage options and features such as compress, encrypt, or deduplicate throw an exception.
+The BasicFiles LOB defaults are used for storage options not specified.

-ALWAYS attempts to create all LOBs as SECUREFILE LOBs but creates any LOBs not in ASSM tablespaces as BASICFILE LOBs, unless SECUREFILE is explicitly specified.
-Any BASICFILE LOB storage options specified will be ignored, and the SECUREFILE defaults are used for all storage options not specified.
+ALWAYS attempts to create all LOBs as SecureFiles LOBs but creates any LOBs not in ASSM tablespaces as BasicFiles LOBs, unless the SECUREFILE parameter is explicitly specified.
+Any BasicFiles LOB storage options specified are ignored, and the SecureFiles LOB defaults are used for all storage options not specified.